close up of women fluffing and adjusting cushions on a sofa

 Read more

-Although our delivery teams are always super careful, now and then, some products may suffer damage in transit.
-If this happens, don’t panic - just get in touch with our friendly customer service team, who will happily work with you to put things right.
+• Although our delivery teams are always super careful, now and then, some products may suffer damage in transit.
+If this happens, don’t panic – get in touch with our friendly customer service team, who will happily work with you to put things right.

-Ensure you read all product care, operational and assembly information, and awareness advisories before using your product.
+• We know you’re eager to enjoy your new sofa, but please ensure you read all product care, operational and assembly information, and awareness advisories before using your product.

-To keep your sofa looking it’s very best, avoid placing it in direct sunlight as this can cause discolouration and fading over time.
+• To keep your sofa looking its very best, avoid placing it in direct sunlight as this can cause discolouration and fading over time.

-Unless stated otherwise in the product description or operational information, all DFS furniture is for indoor use only.
+• Unless stated otherwise in the product description or operational information, all DFS furniture is for indoor use only.
 But we’re sure you knew that!

-Always ensure children and pets are supervised around motion furniture when in use.
+• Always ensure children and pets are supervised around motion furniture when in use.

-Overloading plug sockets, over-connecting extension leads, and trapping wires may cause a fire risk or electrocution with your motion furniture.
+• Overloading plug sockets, over-connecting extension leads, and trapping wires may cause a fire risk or electrocution with your motion furniture.

 Plumping your furniture